 Radio Frequency (RF) based drone detection systems emerged as the leading technology for organizations to identify and respond to drone threats because RF is the only type that can detect both drone and pilot.
 This actionable intelligence is critical for the majority without mitigation authority (ability to take a drone out of the sky) but also has applications for federal agencies granted this authority.

 Because RF drone detection is one of the only viable solutions across industries/use cases and many vendors have rushed into the market as a result, misconceptions run amuck.
-With this blog, we hope to set the record straight and leave any RF drone detection misconceptions behind in 2021.
+With this blog, we hope to set the record straight and leave any RF drone detection misconceptions behind.

 1. Drone detection gear is too bulky and unsightly.